 DIG 510: Metadata

 This course surveys current standards for describing and encoding artifacts in terms that aid their future discovery or preservation.
 The class covers digital formats for describing the contents and contexts of artifacts with an emphasis on their use in libraries, archives, and online repositories.
 The syllabus includes both particular metadata standards such as Dublin Core and OAI as well as their expression in different markup languages such as HTML, XML, and RDF.
 3 credits.
-DIG 500 strongly recommended.
+No prerequisites, but DIG 500 recommended.
 Syllabus

-Next offered in spring 2017
+Next offered in late spring/early summer 2020

 Related themes: database, collection, presentation, network